What is a Value Stream Map?

 Identify, Prioritize and Streamline Process Bottlenecks

 During the development of a Value Stream Map, two things are produced as a byproduct of the exercise.
-The first is identification of time associated with each process step.
+The first is the identification of time associated with each process step.
 This gives the workstream leader, and engaged associates, a clear indication of approximately how long it takes for an individual or team to perform a specific task.

 The second key source of information that is a result of creating a Value Stream Map are the bottlenecks or improvement opportunities within the process.
 The time associated with the steps within the process will inherently be reduced if the bottlenecks or improvement opportunities are identified, prioritized and streamlined.